Andy Bellatti

-Andy Bellatti (born May 29, 1982 Buenos Aires, Argentina) is a Las Vegas-based nutritionist who approaches nutrition from a whole-foods, plant-centric framework.
+Andy Bellatti (born May 29, 1982 Buenos Aires, Argentina) is an Argentine nutritionist based in Las Vegas who approaches nutrition from a whole-foods, plant-centric framework.
 He also takes a strong interest in food politics, nutrition policy, and deceptive food industry marketing tactics.
 He also frequently discusses the close relationship between the food industry and the Academy of Nutrition and Dietetics.